alfred-jayaprakash/kke-solutions/linux/Install-and-configure-DB-Server.md

 Remove test database and access to it?
 [Y/n] Y
 Reload privilege tables now?
 [Y/n] Y
 ```
-* Set the MariaDB Root password using below (Default Root password is blank.
-So just press enter)
+* Login to database using the root user (default password is blank.
+So just press ENTER)
 ```UNIX
 mysql -u root -p
 ```